 Most cookie recipes will tell you to lay out a sheet of parchment paper on your baking tray before laying out your delicious cookie dough to be baked.
 But what if you don’t have parchment paper?

-I’m sure everyone has wondered about this at some point – Can you bake cookies on foil?
+I’m sure everyone has wondered about this at some point – Can you bake cookies on aluminum foil?

 The answer is not as straightforward as you might think.
 Technically speaking, yes you can.
 Whether or not you should, however, is another more important question.

 I’m Angie, I’m a self-taught baker who’s been baking for over ten years.
 I enjoy baking cookies and love their varying flavors and textures.
-I can tell you that when I was a young and inexperienced baker, I have baked cookies on foil.
+I can tell you that when I was a young and inexperienced baker, I baked cookies on foil.

 Was it a complete fail?
 No, it wasn’t!

 That said, over the years I’ve learned just why that might not be the best idea and I will tell you all about it in this article so you don’t have to waste any time or ingredients.

 Can You Use Aluminum Foil to Bake Cookies?

 You may already know this if you’re in any way exposed to baking – but when it comes to baking cookies, brownies, and cakes, it’s most common that parchment paper is used to prevent our baked goodies from sticking to the pan.

 That said, parchment paper might not be a pantry staple for you.
 Many people keep foil in their cupboards because they’re more versatile and widely used not only in baking but also in cooking.